abiel-lozano/Study-Bot/Documentation/main.md

 	# Add new topics here
 ```

 The `checkSelection()` function is called when the user presses the `Select Topic` button or the `2` key.
-It checks the value of the dropdown menu and sets the `source` variable to the corresponding source text, sets the `studyBot.topic` variable for object identification, and plays the audio that tells the user what they just selected.
+It checks the value of the dropdown menu and sets the `source` variable to the corresponding source text, sets the `studyBot.topic` variable for choosing the object identification method, and plays the audio that tells the user what they just selected.

 It also updates the `infoDisplay` variable to show the selected topic, which is displayed in the UI, and used as a replacement for `print()` in the CLI version for showing the program's status.